akashmuna/cache-manager/README.md

 ## CachingManagerAuthToken

-This is Spring secured application which generated a JSON Web-Based Taken (JWT) Token after authenticating the user.
+This is Spring secured application which generates a JSON Web-Based Taken (JWT) Token after authenticating the user.